 Let’s talk numbers.
 Planning your budget is one of the biggest steps in an international move, and the final cost can vary quite a bit.
 The price depends on where you’re going, how much you’re bringing, and the services you need.
 While there’s no one-size-fits-all answer, understanding the key factors will help you get a clearer picture of the investment required for your move across the pond.
 The best way to get a precise number is to request a custom quote for your specific international moving needs.

-Average Costs for Popular Destinations
+Average Moving Costs to Popular European Countries

 Generally, you can expect a professional move from the USA to Europe to cost between $5,000 and $15,000.
 This is a wide range because every move is unique.
 Moving the contents of a one-bedroom apartment to London will have a different price tag than moving a four-bedroom house to a village in the Italian countryside.
 This estimate typically includes services like transportation, customs clearance, and basic insurance.
 If you’re on a tighter budget, a more hands-on approach where you handle most of the packing could bring the cost down, but it requires a lot more coordination on your part.